 To maintain a high-caliber, values-driven workforce that is committed to our culture, we strive to offer total rewards, including compensation, benefits and recognition programs that position our company as an employer of choice.
-We design our compensation to be competitive in the markets in which we compete, and closely monitor industry trends and practices to ensure we are able to attract and retain the personnel who are critical to our success.
-We also monitor internal pay equity to make sure that our compensation practices are fair and equitable across our organization.
-Our company's senior leaders have an opportunity to receive a portion of their compensation in company equity, and, subject to a cap, we match the contributions of all of our employees to our retirement savings plan that supports their long-term financial goals.
+Our compensation is designed to be performance based and competitive in the markets in which we compete.
+We closely monitor industry trends and practices to ensure we are able to attract and retain the personnel who are critical to our success.
+We also monitor internal pay equity to help ensure that our compensation practices are fair and equitable across our organization.
+Our company's senior leaders have an opportunity to receive a portion of their compensation in Company equity, and, subject to a cap, we match the contributions of all of our employees to our retirement savings plan to help support their long-term financial goals.
 We also offer an employee stock purchase plan that enables eligible employees to acquire an ownership interest in our company at a discount to prevailing market prices.
-To support our employees' health and well-being, we offer competitive medical, dental and vision plan benefits, as well as access to free resources such as fitness classes and an online wellness portal.